 \section{Abstract}

-{ We propose a major upgrade to the existing PandaX-4T experiment in the China Jinping Underground Laboratory.
+{ We propose a major upgrade to the existing PandaX-4T experiment at the China Jinping Underground Laboratory.
 The new experiment, PandaX-xT, will be a multi-ten-tonne liquid xenon, ultra-low background, and general-purpose observatory.
 The full-scaled PandaX-xT contains a 43-tonne liquid xenon active target.
 Such an experiment will significantly advance our fundamental understanding of particle physics and astrophysics.
-The sensitivity of dark matter direct detection will be improved by nearly two orders of magnitude compared to the current best limits, approaching the so-called ``neutrino floor'' for a dark matter mass above 10 GeV/$c^2$, providing a decisive test to the Weakly Interacting Massive Particle paradigm.
-By searching for the neutrino less double beta decay of $^{136}$Xe isotope in the detector, the effective Majorana neutrino mass can be measured to a [10 -- 41] meV/$c^2$ sensitivity, providing a key test to the Dirac/Majorana nature of neutrino s.
-Astrophysical neutrino s and other ultra-rare interactions can also be measured and searched for with an unprecedented background level, opening up new windows of discovery.
-Depending on the findings, PandaX-xT will seek the next stage upgrade utilizing isotopic separation on natural xenon. }
+The sensitivity of dark matter direct detection will be improved by nearly two orders of magnitude compared to the current best limits, approaching the so-called ``neutrino floor'' for a dark matter mass above 10 GeV/$c^2$, providing a key test to the Weakly Interacting Massive Particle paradigm.
+By searching for the neutrinoless double beta decay of $^{136}$Xe isotope in the detector, the effective Majorana neutrino mass can be measured to a [10 -- 41] meV/$c^2$ sensitivity, providing a key test to the Dirac/Majorana nature of neutrinos.
+Astrophysical neutrinos and other ultra-rare interactions can also be measured and searched for with an unprecedented background level, opening up new windows of discovery.
+Depending on the findings, PandaX-xT will seek the next stage upgrade utilizing isotopic separation of natural xenon. }